Board and Train Frequently Asked Questions

 Additionally, dog owners may choose to do a board and train when they are struggling with serious behavior concerns, like fear or aggression.
 A professional trainer can teach your dog new skills in a relatively short time that you will then only need to maintain when the dog goes home.

 Q: How long does a board and train last?

 A: That depends on what you are hoping to accomplish.
 If you are traveling and just want your dog to have a safe and fun place to stay with lots of enrichment while you are away, the board and train can be for as long as your trip requires.
-If you are just looking for some starter obedience skills, one or two weeks will suffice.
-However, if your goal is to address more complicated behavioral challenges, such as fear or aggression, it takes time to change previously learned behavior and the emotional responses that cause it, so we may recommend as long as two months at Lupine Lodge.
+If you are just looking to build foundational obedience skills, we recommend a 4-week board and train.
+However, if your goal is to address more complicated behavioral challenges, such as fear or aggression, it takes time to change previously learned behavior and the emotional responses that cause it, so that board and train will require 8 weeks at Lupine Lodge.

 Q: My friend did a board and train with her dog, and she said that the dog was good for a few days after coming home but then reverted to all the old behaviors.
 How do I know that won't happen to my dog?